peteroupc/MailLib/docs/PeterO.Mail.NamedAddress.md

 ### Member Summary
 * <code>[Address](#Address)</code> - Gets the email address associated with this object.
-* <code>[AddressesEqual(PeterO.Mail.NamedAddress)](#AddressesEqual_PeterO_Mail_NamedAddress)</code> - Determines whether the email addresses stored this object are the same between this object and the given object, regardless of the display names they store.
+* <code>[AddressesEqual(PeterO.Mail.NamedAddress)](#AddressesEqual_PeterO_Mail_NamedAddress)</code> - Determines whether the email addresses stored this object are the same between this object and the specified object, regardless of the display names they store.
 * <code>[DisplayName](#DisplayName)</code> - Gets the display name for this email address.
 * <code>[Equals(object)](#Equals_object)</code> - Determines whether this object and another object are equal.
 * <code>[GetHashCode()](#GetHashCode)</code> - Calculates the hash code of this object.